aksbaih/drone-trajectory/README.md

 # drone-trajectory
-Project for CS236G involving transformers and GANs.
+Project for Stanford CS236G involving transformers and GANs.
+Refer to [the report](report/report.pdf) for more.

 ## Submodules
 This repo contains the following submodule repos: